-Some of Earth's Rarest Diamonds Are Made Up of Ancient Creatures' Remains: Study
+Some of Earth’s Rarest Diamonds Are Made Up of Ancient Creatures’ Remains: Study

 Published in Nature’s Scientific Reports, the study found diamonds formed from once-living creatures between 300 and 1,000 kilometers below the Earth’s surface.
 For context, “we categorize space as 100 kilometers above sea level, the [International Space Station] orbits about 400 kilometers above Earth, and humans have never managed to dig deeper than 12.2 kilometers into the ground,” as Science Alert explained.

-The researchers note there are three types of naturally occurring diamonds — lithospheric diamonds formed 150-250 kilometers below the surface of Earth and commonly found on engagement rings; oceanic diamonds, a rarer form, found in oceanic rocks; and lastly, deep continental diamonds, which the researchers
+The researchers note there are three types of naturally occurring diamonds — lithospheric diamonds formed 150-250 kilometers below the surface of Earth and commonly found on engagement rings; oceanic diamonds, a rarer form, found in oceanic rocks; and lastly, deep continental diamonds, which the present study is focusing on.

 Scientists have known that oceanic diamonds are made of organic carbon or carbon that was once a part of living creatures.
 Regarding the origins of deep continental diamonds, however, they weren’t sure.
 Bur the present study may have just shone a light on their origins — just like oceanic diamonds, they, too, contain the remains of once-living creatures.